 Our Atlanta Bad Faith Insurance Lawyers Can Help You

-The attorneys at Allen & Scofield Injury Lawyers, LLC have recovered of millions of dollars from insurers that acted in bad faith by refusing to negotiate in good faith.
+The attorneys at Graham Scofield Injury Lawyers have recovered of millions of dollars from insurers that acted in bad faith by refusing to negotiate in good faith.
 Although it’s devastating when your insurer acts recklessly, the law is on your side.
 Your insurer burned you once.
 We won’t let them burn you twice.